40 Random Acts of Kindness in 40 days

 11. Donated money to little girl in lieu of buying the candy she was selling outside the store

-12.Took my hubbie’s car to be washed and gassed.
+12.Took my husband’s car to be washed and gassed.

 13. Pulled weeds in the center median in our neighborhood.